Canon 2000D vs M5

 It is notable that the M5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the M5 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the M5 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the M5 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs M5

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Canon M5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 2000D: